Leavenworth Washington town square with snow all over

 More Experiences in Leavenworth, Wa

-If you’re looking for more winter experiences in Leavenworth, you can also visit the reindeer farm, go on a sleigh ride, take a snowmobile tour, or go snowshoeing.
+If you’re looking for more winter experiences in Leavenworth, you can also go on a sleigh ride, take a snowmobile tour, or go snowshoeing.
 All of these activities should be scheduled in advance because they get booked up quickly!

 Things to do in Downtown Leavenworth